-POSSIBLE COMPONENTS TIPS VIRTUAL Two-way virtual teaching exchange: Using a speakers bureau-type model, each institution can identify faculty • Many partners interested in a teaching members in one or more disciplines who will serve as one-off virtual guest exchange with a U.S. community college speakers in classes at the partner institution to provide an international may be unable to employ visiting perspective.
-Sending the partner institution a list of available faculty along with international faculty members.
-As a result, the topics in which they have expertise can be an excellent way to spur their a virtual teaching exchange may be a requests for an international guest speaker. feasible way to accomplish similar goals - especially when structured so that no • In a virtual teaching exchange, one faculty member from each institution can transfer of funds is involved. teach for the other.
-This might entail teaching or co-teaching one or more full classes for a semester or for an academic year. • Co-teaching or COIL is a good first step to ensure that both faculty members IN-PERSON understand their partner institutions' • Applying for external funding may enable sending a Southeast Asian faculty norms and expectations before taking on a full class as sole instructor of record. member in person to the U.S. partner college for a semester or an academic year (e.g., via the Fulbright Scholar-in-Residence Program or a similar initiative) as many community colleges lack the funds, immigration authorization, and infrastructure needed to host visiting international faculty members for a long duration.
-Some community colleges without the ability to sponsor visiting international faculty members have worked with a nearby university to collaboratively sponsor a scholar, but this process can be complex.
+- Using a speakers bureau-type model, each institution can identify faculty members in one or more disciplines who will serve as one-off virtual guest speakers in classes at the partner institution to provide an international perspective.
+Sending the partner institution a list of available faculty along with the topics in which they have expertise can be an excellent way to spur their requests for an international guest speaker. - In a virtual teaching exchange, one faculty member from each institution can teach for the other.
+This might entail teaching or co-teaching one or more full classes for a semester or for an academic year.

+IN-PERSON

+- Applying for external funding may enable sending a Southeast Asian faculty member in person to the U.S. partner college for a semester or an academic year (e.g., via the Fulbright Scholar-in-Residence Program or a similar initiative) as many community colleges lack the funds, immigration authorization, and infrastructure needed to host visiting international faculty members for a long duration. - Some community colleges without the ability to sponsor visiting international faculty members have worked with a nearby university to collaboratively sponsor a scholar, but this process can be complex.